This page uses javascript to help render elements, if you have problems please enable javascript.

 Faculty Enhancement and Instructional Development Award

-See also Mission, vision, Goal 1, and Objective 2 of the 2024-2029 Strategic Plan draft .
-The focus for this year’s FEID award is student success through innovative and equitable pedagogy.
+See also Mission, vision, Goal 1, objective 2 of the 2024-2029 Strategic Plan draft.

 Application Deadline